Immunisation for adults

 Immunisation sessions

-We offer adult immunisations for people funded under the National Immunisation Program and people who want to purchase vaccines.
+We offer adult immunisations for people funded under the National Immunisation Program and people who want to buy vaccines.

 You may be eligible for funded vaccines if you are: